louislujing/louislujing.github.io/_posts/2017-02-19-base-roughness.markdown

 ---
 layout: post
-title:  "Effects of Base Roughness in Granular Flows"
+title:  "Effects of base roughness in granular flows down inclines"
 date:   2017-02-19 20:20:51 +0800
-categories: news
+categories: project
 ---

 One way that a granular flow differs from ordinary fluids is that its dynamics depends